 a.
 Edit the Process Partition Task and navigate to the DDL property page.

 b.
-Change the Connection property to AdventureWorksAS and leave the SourceType as Direct Input, as shown in below screen shot.
+Change the Connection property to AdventureWorksAS and leave the SourceType as Direct Input, as shown below screenshot.

 d.
 Now you need to add the XMLA code that will execute when the package is run.
 The expressions will dynamically update the code when this task executes.
-Click the ellipsis on the right side of the Source property (refer to above screen shot) to open Expression Builder.
+Click the ellipsis on the right side of the Source property (refer to the above screenshot) to open Expression Builder.

 e.
-Enter the following code in the Expression text box, which is also shown in below screen shot:
+Enter the following code in the Expression text box, which is also shown in the below screenshot: